Yosemite is Open.Click here for more TRAVEL ALERTS and information.

 1. Optimal Visit Times: Arrive early in the morning (Before 5:00 AM) or later in the afternoon (After 4:00 PM) to avoid peak times and reservation requirements.
 Remember, the park is accessible 24 hours a day (excluding Hetch Hetchy), allowing for flexible planning.

 2. Weekday Visits: If possible, visit mid-week.
-While fall and winter are generally less crowded, weekends and holidays can still get busy.
+While early Spring is generally less crowded than the Summer, weekends and holidays can still get busy.
 If your trip includes weekends, explore the diverse activities in Yosemite's Southern Gateway, such as local attractions, historical sites, wine tasting, hiking, axe throwing, and relaxing at Bass Lake.

 3. Guided and Adventure Tours: Take advantage of guided tours and hikes.
 Tours offer a unique perspective of Yosemite, relieve the hassle of parking, and are your ticket to the park during reservation periods.